cammiecorsmeier/C-Sharp-Stock-Data/README.md

 - System.Windows.Forms.DataVisualization
 - CSV file parsing libraries

-## Submission Instructions
-1. Clean the solution in Visual Studio (`Build` > `Clean Solution`).
-2. Zip the solution folder.
-3. Submit the zipped file as per the assignment requirements.

 ## Author
 Developed as part of Project 3 in the course.
 This application builds upon Project 2, incorporating wave selection, Fibonacci levels, and the Beauty function for stock price prediction.